ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/demo_testing.md

 You can use two applications to test your port:

 1. When you've ported GPIO (and all preceeding modules), use `mbed-os-example-blinky`.
-1. When you've ported all mandatory modules, use `mbed-cloud-client-example` (the Device Management Client is part of Mbed OS, and you didn't need to manually port it).
+1. When you've ported all mandatory modules, use `mbed-cloud-client-example` (the Device Management Client runs on top of Mbed OS, and you don't need to manually port it).
 This test includes a reference bootloader for firmware update testing.

 ### mbed-os-example-blinky